 Inspiration gallery: handleless kitchens

 Are you looking to declutter your life?
 Have a space that’s minimal, chic and unfussy?
-(Basically the total opposite of my kitchen right now).
 Then look no further than handleless kitchen cabinets for your next redesign.

 Perfect if your preferred style is beautifully understated, handleless furniture is the perfect solution offering a seamless look which suits virtually any interior.
 These styles also work well in open-plan schemes as the streamlined look – without handle details that could interfere with other furniture – allows a smooth transition into the dining and living spaces.